mtaptich/lecturejs/README.md

 lecturejs
 =========

-An interactive way to give lectures, presentations, or class handouts.
+<em>An interactive way to give lectures, presentations, or class handouts. </em>